About Partnership for Safety

 The PFS Website is designed as an all in one destination for accessing and sharing information.
 The goal is to create a resource that supports the development and functionality of Local Safety Councils.
 The PFS tools that can be accessed through the website are the Safety Data Portal and the ATC infoHUB.

 The Safety Data Portal and the ATC infoHUB are restricted sites that can only be accessed by active members of the LSC.

 Each new LSC member does go through the same coordination process.
-We utilize the information from the PFS Change Form to solicit concurrence from both the Air Traffic Manager and NATCA Facility Representative for each new member.
+We utilize the information from the website, LSC Changes, to solicit concurrence from both the Air Traffic Manager and NATCA Facility Representative for each new member.

 As personnel fluctuate, identifying the current Air Traffic Manager/NATCA Facility Representative ensures that we are soliciting concurrence from the correct individuals.

 The PFS Team is working to complete the validation process and establish your user accounts.
 A confirmation request has been sent to both the ATM and FACREP.
 Once they reply with their concurrence, we create account credentials for each active member within a few business days and update our records accordingly.